andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 The major downside of this approach was that we had to repeat it 7 times, duplicating the entire database, consuming a ton of extra space temporarily.

-We decided those trade-offs were worth it, we could re-provision reduced space after Christmas by using the [AWS Blue/Green deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html).
-B/G Deployments made the process pretty smooth.
-Once we'd cleaned up all the unneeded tables, we provisioned the new (green) instance with less space, and cut over to it, discarding the old (blue) instance.
+We decided the trade-offs was worth it, we could re-provision new instances and reduce space after Christmas by using the [AWS Blue/Green deployments](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html).
+More on that later.

+Let's look at some metrics from Christmas 2025.

 ## Postgres and Infra Metrics Christmas 2025
 All Postgres instances were upgraded to 17.6 in the Fall of 2025.
 TPS measured by [Odarix](https://odarix.com/).
 PgBouncer, Memcached, HAProxy metrics from CloudWatch.
 Query and schema details from PgAnalyze.